Let’s go over some benefits of mastering the art of following up.

 - Send out a survey: Also, it’s a great idea to have a standard survey that you send out X days after a shoot.
 You want to stay on top of what your clients think about your service, and you want to learn about the areas where you need to improve.
 If you want to get really handy, create a Google form for clients to fill out that automatically sends the data to a Google spreadsheet.
 This will keep your customer feedback organized and in one place for you.

-While not all followup can be automated, a good chunk of it can.
+While not all follow-up can be automated, a good chunk of it can be.
 This includes occasional newsletters, case studies, updates, and specials.
-These periodic touch points will keep you at the top of their minds.
+These periodic touchpoints will keep you at the top of their minds.

-An email marketing service like Aweber or Mailchimp are great solutions that allow you to bundle up your blog posts and send it out to your subscribers automatically.
-I can’t speak for Mailchimp because I don’t personally use them, but I have been using Aweber for years.
+An email marketing service like Aweber or MailChimp are great solutions that allow you to bundle up your blog posts and send them out to your subscribers automatically.
+I can’t speak for MailChimp because I don’t personally use them, but I have been using Aweber for years.
 They allow you to specify how often you want your newsletter to go out, which can be a great way to automate keeping your clients up to date.